 I reported for primary training in California at airfields throughout the state.
 The training was difficult and frustrating at times with many of the men failing to complete.
 Graduating on July 11, 1941 as an Army Air Corps pilot, I was also now following my dream.

-Receiving my orders, I reported to Pendleton, Oregon and joined the 17th Bomb Group.
+Receiving my orders, I reported to Pendleton, Oregon and joined the 17th Bombardment Group.
 My unit would be the first to receive the new B-25 medium bomber.
 It appeared huge, sleek, and powerful and I was looking forward to flying this machine.

 We were transferred to another airfield in Washington State, where we flew practice missions and attacked imaginary targets.
 There were other assignments in Mississippi and Georgia for more maneuvers and practice.